kraptis/human_detection/README.md

 #Data:

 22 images with fashion models.
-Problems- Not only humans, but alsohuman parts such as legs - Various Scales
+Problems:- Not only humans, but also human parts (legs, torso,etc)
+         - Various Scales

 #Methods: